Skip to content

 Where I push hardest

 OMNA refuses to modify another agent's constitution.
-The agents' constitutions are owned by the humans who configured them; OMNA coordinates, it does not override.
+The agents' constitutions are owned by the humans who set up them; OMNA coordinates, it does not override.

 What surprises new clients